 YOU CONTROL HOW LONG THE STRESS LASTS

-Because they are in our head, we think the thoughts are true.
-The longer they remain unchallenged, the more the rumination about them will convince us that the false beliefs and worst-case scenarios are valid.
+Because they are in our head, we think the catastrophic thoughts are true.
+The longer they remain unchallenged, the more the rumination about them convince us that the false beliefs and worst-case scenarios are valid.
 Then we’re stuck with them for days, weeks, months, and, yes, even years.

 Managing stress is a function of perceived control over demands, known as cognitive appraisal, how you weigh the threat.
 Stress is relative, in other words, to how much control you feel over demands.
 When something sets you off, you surrender control to the emotions of the moment, when you don’t have to.
 This feeds an emotional state that drives more stress.

 It’s not the external event that causes stress; it’s your reaction to it, the story you tell yourself about the stressful event.
 The false story set off by the caveman brain—I'll be fired for that missed sale—can be countermanded if we can take the canine cue and drop the whole thing.

 ARGUE WITH YOURSELF

-Next, round up the evidence of what happened, looking at the facts, and determine what the most likely story is, not the most catastrophic.
+Next, round up the evidence of what happened, looking at the basic facts, and determine what the most likely story is, not the most catastrophic.
 What other causes are there for the event other than the worst-case scenario?

-One of the things that fans the exaggerated thoughts of the stress response is that we take the event as permanent and personal, which jacks up the fear and panic by making everything appear hopeless and directed at you personally.
+One of the things that fans the exaggerated thoughts of the stress response is that we take the event as permanent and personal, which jacks up fear or embarrassment by making everything appear hopeless and directed at you personally.